 - School Resource Officers

 - Traffic and Crime Prevention Unit

-All candidates for police officer jobs in Anchorage must meet minimum employment qualifications, which include passing a reading and comprehension test, a physical ability test, a polygraph exam, a psychological assessment, and a thorough background check to qualify for employment.
+Candidates must meet minimum employment qualifications, which include passing a reading and comprehension test, a physical ability test, a polygraph exam, a psychological assessment, and a thorough background check.

-All candidates for police officer jobs in Fairbanks must be at least 21 years old and must possess a high school diploma or GED (additional college-level courses in criminal justice are preferred).
-Further, all applicants for employment must be able to obtain a Basic APSC certificate within 18 months of completion of the Police Academy, and all applicants must be able to meet minimum physical fitness requirements and pass a written examination, polygraph examination, and psychological examination.
+Candidates must be at least 21 years old and must possess a high school diploma or GED (additional college-level courses in criminal justice are preferred).
+Further, all applicants for employment must be able to obtain a Basic APSC certificate within 18 months of completing the Police Academy, and all applicants must be able to meet minimum physical fitness requirements and pass a written examination, polygraph examination, and psychological examination.

 - Community Service